-The difference between certified and notarised translations is that a certified translation is done by a professional translator and must be signed by the translator to attest to the fact that it is a true and accurate representation of the original document.
+First, what is a certified translation?
+This is a translation performed by a professional translator who then signs a statement certifying that the translation is a true and accurate representation of the original document.

-What are the requirements for notarised translations and certified translations?
+What are the requirements for notarized translations and certified translations?